dart-lang/site-www/src/codelabs/async-await.md

 As the following two examples show, the `async` and `await` keywords result in asynchronous code that looks a lot like synchronous code.
-The only differences are highlighted in the asynchronous example, which — if your window is wide enough — is to the right of the synchronous example.
+The only differences are highlighted in the asynchronous example, which—if your window is wide enough—is to the right of the synchronous example.

 <div class="container">
 <div class="row">